tidev/vscode-titanium/README.md

 **Project creation**                | ⛔️        |
 **Alloy component generation**      | ⛔️        |
 **Editor tools**					| 🔜		|
-Code highlighting					| ⛔️		| Built-in support for JS and XML, need launguage support for TSS Code completion	                    | ✅        | Functionally complete but needs some refactoring Generate code completions list      | ✅️		|
+Code highlighting					| ✅		   | Built-in support for JS and XML, added launguage support for TSS Code completion	                    | ✅        | Functionally complete but needs some refactoring Generate code completions list      | ✅️		|
 Jump to definition  	            | ✅		   | Path values are not highlighted correctly; images are previewed on hover